tidyverse/tidyverse.org/content/articles/2018-08-processx-3.2.0.markdown

 ### Setting environment variables

-You can set environment variables for the external process, via the `env` argument.
+You can set environment variables for the external process via the `env` argument.
 Usually you want to add these variables to those already set in the current process, otherwise the external process might fail if some essential environment variables (like `PATH`) are not set: